MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/New-MgApplication.md

   - `[SupportUrl <String>]`: Link to the application's support page.
 For example, https://www.contoso.com/app/support
   - `[TermsOfServiceUrl <String>]`: Link to the application's terms of service statement.
 For example, https://www.contoso.com/app/termsofservice

 KEYCREDENTIALS <IMicrosoftGraphKeyCredential[]>: The collection of key credentials associated with the application.
 Not nullable.
+Supports $filter (eq, not, ge, le).
   - `[CustomKeyIdentifier <Byte[]>]`: Custom key identifier
   - `[DisplayName <String>]`: Friendly name for the key.
 Optional.
-  - `[EndDateTime <DateTime?>]`: The date and time at which the credential expires.The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
+  - `[EndDateTime <DateTime?>]`: The date and time at which the credential expires.
+The DateTimeOffset type represents date and time information using ISO 8601 format and is always in UTC time.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
-  - `[Key <Byte[]>]`: Value for the key credential.
-Should be a base 64 encoded value.
+  - `[Key <Byte[]>]`: The certificate's raw data in byte array converted to Base64 string.
+Returned only on $select for a single object, that is, GET applications/{applicationId}?$select=keyCredentials or GET servicePrincipals/{servicePrincipalId}?$select=keyCredentials; otherwise, it is always null.
   - `[KeyId <String>]`: The unique identifier (GUID) for the key.
   - `[StartDateTime <DateTime?>]`: The date and time at which the credential becomes valid.The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
-  - `[Type <String>]`: The type of key credential; for example, 'Symmetric'.
+  - `[Type <String>]`: The type of key credential; for example, Symmetric, AsymmetricX509Cert.
-  - `[Usage <String>]`: A string that describes the purpose for which the key can be used; for example, 'Verify'.
+  - `[Usage <String>]`: A string that describes the purpose for which the key can be used; for example, Verify.

 OPTIONALCLAIMS <IMicrosoftGraphOptionalClaims>: optionalClaims
   - `[(Any) <Object>]`: This indicates any property can be added to this object.